tqian/paper_MRTSampleSizeBinary/README.md

 ## How to reproduce the results

 - To reproduce results in Section 5 "Application", run all R scripts in folder "application code".
 The R scripts do not depend on one another so no particular ordering in running.
 - To reproduce simulation results in Section 6 "Detailed Simulation Results" (Sec.
-6.2-6.7) and Supplementary Material D, do the following for each subfolder inside "simulation code":
+6.2-6.8) and Supplementary Material D, do the following for each subfolder inside "simulation code":
-    - First, run the R script(s) inside all subfolder(s) "simulationX.X".
+    - First, run the R script(s) inside all subfolder(s) "simulationX(.X)".
 This conducts Monte Carlo simulations and saves result file. **Caution: each R script may take a long time (days) to finish.
-Also, X.X in simulationX.X does not correspond to Sections in the paper; these indices are for the authors' internal use.**
+Also, X.X in simulationX.X does not correspond to Sections in the paper; these indices were created during the development of the paper.**
     - Second, run the R script(s) named "make figure X.R".
 This makes plots using the simulation result files. **Caution: X in the "make figure X.R" does not correspond to figure index in the paper.
 See table below for the figure index correspondence.**
     - For example, to reproduce everything in Section 6.3, go inside folder "2.
 WA-a violated (Sec 6.3)", then run the R scripts in subfolders "simulation2.2", "simulation2.3", "simulation2.4", "simulation2.5", "simulation4.1".
 Then, run the three R scripts "make figure 1.R", "make figure 2.R", "make figure 3.R".
 - To reproduce Figure 4 in in Sec.
 6.1 of the paper, run the three R scripts in folder "misc code".